- Home

 Economic Development Advisory Board

-The Economic Development Advisory Board (EDAB) provides a forum for the coordination of information among entities identified as having economic development roles; recommending priorities and establishing a means to monitor progress on goals; and providing such other advice and guidance with furthering Monroe’s economic development strategy.
+The Economic Development Advisory Board (EDAB) provides a forum for the coordination of information among entities identified as having economic development roles; recommending priorities and establishing a means to monitor progress on goals; and providing such other advice and guidance to further Monroe’s economic development strategy.
 The EDAB reviews and prioritizes the list of recommended actions contained in the Economic Development Strategy, the Downtown Master Plan, and other plans identified and presents the information to the Mayor and City Council.

 Related Documents